-- 2 Jubilee Gardens Playground London: Activities for 7-11 year olds
+- 2 Jubilee Park Playground London: Activities for 7-11 year olds

-- 5 How to get to Jubilee Gardens Adventure Playground
+- 6 How to get to Jubilee Gardens London Adventure Playground

-- 6 Map of Jubilee Park Adventure Playground London
+- 7 Map of Jubilee Park Adventure Playground

-- 11 Toadstool Rating (by the kids) – Jubilee Adventure Playground London
+- 12 Toadstool Rating: Jubilee Adventure Playground London

 This playground near London Eye is also cool because once again, it sits smack bang in the middle of classical Victorian buildings.